AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

   <tr>
    <td><p>Form data model, OData, or any other third-party service</p></td>
    <td>
     <p><strong>Option 1</strong>: You select form data model, OData, or any other third-party service as the data source.
-You <a href="#generate-adaptive-forms-with-no-data-binding">generate an adaptive form with no data binding</a> using the Automated Forms Conversion service.
+You <a href="#generate-adaptive-forms-with-no-data-binding">generate an adaptive form with no data binding</a> using the Automated Forms Conversion service (AFCS).
 You bind the adaptive form fields to form data model entities manually and use the Form Data Model Prefill Service option to prefill field values.
 You use the Submit using Form Data Model option to submit the adaptive form.</p></td>
   </tr>
   <tr>
    <td></td>
    <td>
    <p><strong>Option 2</strong>: You select form data model, OData, or any other third-party service as the data source.
-You <a href="#generate-adaptive-forms-with-no-data-binding">generate an adaptive form with no data binding</a> using the Automated Forms Conversion service.
+You <a href="#generate-adaptive-forms-with-no-data-binding">generate an adaptive form with no data binding</a> using the Automated Forms Conversion service (AFCS).
 You bind the adaptive form fields using the rule editor to prefill field values.
 Modify the field values, if necessary, and submit data to the crx-repository.</p>
     </td>
   </tr>
   <tr>